Rajeev-K/spark-azure/README.md

 # Settings to run Spark on Azure

+## Setup

+Copy `spark-defaults-template.conf` to `spark-defaults.conf` and update it with your Azure Storage account name and access key.

+Set environment variable `AZURE_STORAGE_ACCOUNT_NAME` to your storage account name.

 ## spark-sql

 Run `runsparksql.cmd` then try the following SQL, replacing `container` and `storageaccount` with the names of your container and storage account.